rhalkyard/riscix-hccs/README.md

-# Rough guide to bootstrapping RISC iX onto HCCS IDE cards
+# Rough guide to bootstrapping RISC iX for an A3000 with HCCS IDE card

 Matt Evans has done some fantastic work
 [adding IDE support to RISC iX](https://github.com/evansm7/riscix_ide), and some time ago, I